Can a Certain Style of ART be Evil?

 I also don’t favor country music or rap, generally speaking, but that doesn’t make those styles of music evil or worthless.
 Nor do I negatively judge those who listen to these styles.
 It’s a matter of a person’s subculture and personal preference.

 ‘What about Metal Music, including Death Metal and Black Metal?’

 Again, every style of music is art and art is not intrinsically evil.
 But it can become evil if the creators use it to convey a wicked message, like encouraging sin and glorifying evil, whether satanism, the occult or what have you.

 But you have to be careful in making rash judgments because some works might seem like they glorify evil on the surface, but it’s not really the case.
 For instance, take the 1985 album Seek and Destroy by the band Philadelphia.
 The cover looks decidedly satanic, as you can see below, but all the group members are Evangelical believers and the songs are blatantly pro-Christian.
-The band obviously did this to reach metal listeners who would find the cover “cool” or what have you.
+While this art isn’t something you’d hang on your living room wall, the band obviously used it to reach metal listeners who would find the cover “cool” or what have you.

 Now someone might argue that the cover art makes the album evil, but that would be like saying certain passages in the Bible that frankly address the devil make the Bible evil, such as “Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour” (1 Peter 5:8).
 No doubt this is the message the band wanted to get across and it’s a good message.